 Insurance companies can no longer discriminate against you and your children because of a pre-existing condition.
 They can’t drop you when you get sick and they have to take everyone – without charging you any more.
 They now have to cover maternity care, preventive care, and wellness care – that make us healthier and save us all money.
 They can no longer impose life-time limits that kick-in when you need it the most.

 Being a woman is no longer a pre-existing condition.
 Rosa fought passionately to provide for the health needs of women in this health care reform, and all American women will gain from this fight.
-No longer will insurance companies be allowed to treat having had a child or a c-section, or being the victim of domestic violence, as a “pre-existing condition,” nor can they continue to charge individual women up to 50 percent more for the same coverage.
-That ends with this reform.
+No longer are insurance companies allowed to treat having had a child or a c-section, or being the victim of domestic violence, as a “pre-existing condition,” nor can they continue to charge individual women up to 50 percent more for the same coverage.

-Rosa has been a champion of one of the most important public health measures in this reform—health labeling for food in restaurants.
+Rosa has been a champion of one of the most important public health measures —health labeling for food in restaurants.
 Rosa worked with the National Restaurant Association to get agreement on labeling of all items in restaurant chains, so consumers can make healthy and informed choices.
-It is an important step – and it will come within six months.
-Soon, restaurants and fast food chains will have to display the calorie information of their food on their menus, menu boards, and drive-thru boards, as Subway does now.
-This will apply to vending machines too, so consumers have the information they need to look after their health while at work or on the go.

 No one should have to choose between health care coverage and financial security.
 Rosa knows that health care reform is a smart investment, not just for our health, but for our economic well-being.
 She is proud to have supported the historic health care legislation passed this year, and she is committed to continuing the fight to secure quality, affordable health care for every American.